ZERO HOUR was collected twice, once in paperback, and then again a couple of years later in hardback.

 Holy ret-cons, Batgirl!

-Far as I’m aware, Barbara Gordon as the Time Trapper was never used – use the Contact Me form to tell me otherwise.
+As far as I’m aware, Barbara Gordon as the Time Trapper was never used – use the Contact Me form to tell me otherwise.